About Firmware

 /usr/lib/firmware/intel/sof-tplg

+alsa-lib-1.2.12 needs Use Case Manager configuration files for the systems using Sound Open Firmware as well.
+Read the alsa-lib-1.2.12 page for the instructions to install them.
 Once the firmware is loaded (you may need a reboot so the kernel will load them) and the UCM configuration files are installed, following the section called “Configuring ALSA Utilities” to set up your sound card for ALSA properly.

 Firmware for Other Devices

-Identifying the correct firmware will typically require you to install pciutils-3.10.0, and then use lspci to identify the device.
+Identifying the correct firmware will typically require you to install pciutils-3.13.0, and then use lspci to identify the device.
 You should then search online to check which module it uses, which firmware, and where to obtain the firmware — not all of it is in linux-firmware.

 Firmware may also be needed for other devices such as some SCSI controllers, bluetooth adaptors, or TV recorders.
 The same principles apply.